zodb/zodbshootout/README.txt

     ``zodbshootout`` clears all ZODB caches (the pickle cache, the ZEO cache, and/or memcached) then reads all of the objects written by the write test.
 This test favors databases that read objects quickly, independently of caching.
+In the sample output above, MySQL cheats a little because it uses a query cache.

 * Read hot objects

     In the same process as was used for reading cold objects, ``zodbshootout`` clears only the in-memory ZODB caches (the pickle cache) then reads all of the objects written by the write test.
     This test favors databases that have a process-specific cache.
+In the sample output above, all of the databases have that type of cache.

 * Read steamin' objects